Fettuccine Paglia e Fieno Alla Carbonara

 Paglia e Fieno literally means straw and hay.

-This refers to the green, spinach pasta as hay, and the yellow, egg pasta as straw.
+This refers to the green, spinach pasta as hay, and the yellow egg pasta as straw.

-Traditionally this Italian pasta originates from Siena, which is part of the Tuscany region, more precisely is located in the central part of Italy.
+Traditionally this Italian pasta originates from Siena, which is part of the Tuscany region, more precisely, is located in the central part of Italy.

 The commingling of the green and cream fettuccine pasta gives a beautiful aesthetic appeal.
 Easy to identify at the store, one by the color of the pasta, and secondly, as it presented in the shape of little nests.

-Those little nests usually cook rather quickly.
+Those little nests usually cook relatively quickly.

 If they are hard to find, of course, you can use regular egg fettuccine.